 Hepatitis B is a liver disease that results from infection with the Hepatitis B

 virus.
-Severity can vary from a mild illness lasting a few weeks to a serious, lifelong illness.
+Severity can vary from a mild illness lasting a few weeks to a serious, chronic condition.

 These 3 diseases are all caused by bacteria.
 Both diphtheria and pertussis (whooping cough) are spread from person to person.
 Tetanus enters the body through cuts, scratches, or wounds.